Import VAT Reverse Charge Automatically Applicable Since January 2022 in France

-Import VAT will be mandatorily declared in the French VAT returns under the reverse charge mechanism without previous authorization starting 2022.
+Reverse charge imports is mandatory and automatic for all imports made in France since January 2022.
+Import VAT must be mandatorily declared in the French VAT returns under the reverse charge mechanism without previous authorization.

 This change results from the transfer of competences on import VAT from the Customs authorities (the DGDDI, standing for Direction Générale des Douanes et Droits Indirects) to the Tax authorities (the DGFiP standing for Direction générale des Finances publiques).
 The import VAT reverse-charge will be mandatorily and automatically applied.

-At the moment, the reverse charge on import VAT (ATVAI) is only possible upon request to the French tax authorities.
-Companies that would like to benefit from this simplification need to specifically request it to the Customs authorities, follow the procedure and, if conditions are met, then they are granted with an import license to reverse charge the VAT in the corresponding return.
-Some of these current requirements are:
+Prior to 2022, the reverse charge on import VAT (ATVAI) was only possible upon request to the French tax authorities.
+Companies that would like to benefit from this simplification needed to specifically request it to the Customs authorities, follow the procedure and, if conditions were met, then they were granted with an import license to reverse charge the VAT in the corresponding return.
+Some of these requirements included:

 • The company must have performed at least 4 importation of goods in the EU in the past 12 months.